 She is not alone in this sentiment.
 Governor Paul LePage also made similar comments claiming that Narcan “does not truly save lives, it merely extends them until the next overdose.”
 However, Dr. Eberlein, an emergency room physician, believes that kind of attitude only perpetuates the problem, and that the goal of making Narcan easily available is to give people the opportunity to live long enough to get into addiction treatment.

 As portrayed in subway ads, billboards, and online campaigns, Narcan has saved countless lives.
-It has saved strangers, neighbors, best friends, fathers, daughters.
-And for those who have witnessed the effects of an opioid addiction first hand, it is easy to understand the lifesaving benefits of Narcan, but for those who have not, the medication’s positive impact can be difficult to comprehend.
+It has saved strangers, neighbors, best friends, fathers, and daughters.
+For those who have witnessed the effects of opioid addiction firsthand, it is easy to understand the lifesaving benefits of Narcan, but for those who have not, the medication’s positive impact can be difficult to comprehend.

 Lack of empathy is not the only obstacle that supporters of Narcan face.
 There is also stigma and misinformation.
-Some people believe that Narcan will encourage even more opioid abuse, but Ghada Abdullah, a pharmacist in Michigan, a state currently in the process of making Narcan available over the counter, said, “I personally don’t believe that this is going to be something that someone’s going to take to a party and say, ‘Hey guys we can get high just because we have this Narcan!’”
-Others believe that Narcan is addictive and people will use it to get high.
+Some people believe that Narcan will encourage even more opioid abuse, and others believe that Narcan is addictive and people will use it to get high.
 Research, however, shows that Narcan is neither addictive nor appealing to those addicted to opioids as it puts them into withdrawal, which can be very uncomfortable.
 If someone who is not using opioids takes Narcan, the medicine has no effect.

 Not everyone is in support of Narcan, but as the opioid epidemic expands everyone can agree on one thing: something needs to be done.